HL7/fhir-specialty-rx/input/pages/searches.md

 To support this scenario, the Specialty Rx Query message omits the patient parameter from submitted search strings, with the expectation that the responder will append it after locating the desired patient in its system.

-For example, a search for a given patient's vital signs that that would ordinarily be stated as:
+For example, a search for a given patient's vital signs that would ordinarily be stated as:

 `Observation?patient=[patient id]&category=vital-signs`